crossplane/docs/content/master/getting-started/provider-gcp-part-3.md

 claim patches the _composite resource_, updating the `Topic` GCP region from `us-central1` to `europe-central-2` and the `Bucket` from GCP region `US` to GCP region `EU`.
-The developer creating the claim doesn't need to know which specific GCP region or the naming conventions.
+The developer creating the claim isn't required to know which specific GCP region or the naming conventions.
 Using the abstract API options of "EU" or "US" the developer places their resources in the desired location.

 In this example, patching also allows platform teams to ensure all resources are in the same location.